DingyiYang/dingyiyang.github.io/_pages/about.md

 # 🔥 News
+- *2026.04*: Two papers are accepted to ACL 2026.
+- *2026.03*: Our work on knowledge tracking in ToM [Are LLMs Smarter Than Chimpanzees?
+An Evaluation on Perspective Taking and Knowledge State Estimation](https://arxiv.org/pdf/2601.12410) is released.
 - *2025.07*: [What Matters in Evaluating Book-Length Stories?
-A Systematic Study of Long Story Evaluation]([https://aclanthology.org/2024.acl-long.513.pdf](https://aclanthology.org/2025.acl-long.799/)) was accepted by ACL 2025.
+A Systematic Study of Long Story Evaluation](https://aclanthology.org/2024.acl-long.513.pdf) is accepted to ACL 2025.
 - *2024.09*: Our survey paper [What Makes a Good Story and How Can We Measure It?
-A Comprehensive Survey of Story Evaluation](https://arxiv.org/pdf/2408.14622) was released.
+A Comprehensive Survey of Story Evaluation](https://arxiv.org/pdf/2408.14622) is released.
 Visit our [GitHub page](https://github.com/DingyiYang/Awesome-Story-Evaluation) for a quick review.
-- *2024.09*: Completed my research internship at Alibaba Group.
+- *2024.09*: Complete my research internship at Alibaba Group.
 It's my pleasure to work with my mentor, [Tiezheng Ge](https://scholar.google.com/citations?user=db5ZTlMAAAAJ&hl=en).
-- *2024.08*: [Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline](https://aclanthology.org/2024.acl-long.513.pdf) was accepted by ACL 2024.
+- *2024.08*: [Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline](https://aclanthology.org/2024.acl-long.513.pdf) is accepted to ACL 2024.
-- *2023.10*: [Visual captioning at will: Describing images and videos guided by a few stylized sentences](https://dl.acm.org/doi/10.1145/3581783.3612263) was accepted by ACM MM 2023.
+- *2023.10*: [Visual captioning at will: Describing images and videos guided by a few stylized sentences](https://dl.acm.org/doi/10.1145/3581783.3612263) is accepted to ACM MM 2023.
-- *2023.07*: [Attractive storyteller: Stylized visual storytelling with unpaired text](https://aclanthology.org/2023.acl-long.619/) was accepted by ACL 2023.
+- *2023.07*: [Attractive storyteller: Stylized visual storytelling with unpaired text](https://aclanthology.org/2023.acl-long.619/) is accepted to ACL 2023.

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">ACL 2025</div><img src='images/papers/StoryEval.png' alt="sym" width="100%"></div></div>